readyready15728/misc/awakemud-notes.md

 - There is a Matrix terminal on the upper floor of United Oil Industries.
 - Yacob Ishaq on the upper floor of United Oil Industries offers work (and it seems to be tricky wetwork) (and he also won't give me work anymore).
+- When getting rid of the toxic shaman for Yacob Ishaq, search in "Under the tanks" on the ground floor for access to the basement.
 - Virginia Beach Sport Rotorcraft sells helicopters.
 - In Norfolk, head all the way north from the intersection of Shore Drive and Oceanview Road (nearest taxi destination is `Mcfarlane`), head down, to the west, then search, then bypass the grate to the south. **There is a whole underground town there!**
-- Mr. Carson at the Mcfarlane Mansion in Norfolk offers work.
+- Mr. Carson at the McFarlane Mansion in Norfolk offers work.
+- The Cocotona gangers Mr. Carson wants dead were seen hanging out at the old arcade in Norfolk.
-- Once Grand Wizard Mcfarlane gives you the warehouse key, head to "A dark stretch of forgotten road" all the way in the west of Norfolk.
+- Once Grand Wizard McFarlane gives you the warehouse key, head to "A dark stretch of forgotten road" all the way in the west of Norfolk.
 The first hidden door will have to be bypassed but beyond that is another one requiring the key.
 Underneath that hatch there is a shop that sells and probably